blakejameson/mth-ids_security_project/README.md

 * XGBoost
   * XGBoost is a gradient boosting algorithm that builds trees sequentially, where each tree corrects the errors made by the previous ones.
 It optimizes a loss function using gradient descent.
 It works well with unbalanced datasets and can capture complex patterns, which are common in network traffic data used in IDS.

-Foundational Research:
+# Foundational Research
 "Data-Driven Intrusion Detection for Intelligent Internet of Vehicles: A Deep Convolutional Neural Network-Based Method" by Laisen Nie, Zhaolong Ning, Xiaojie Wang, Xiping Hu, Jun Cheng, and Yongkang Li (2020).

 This seminal work employs a Deep Convolutional Neural Network (CNN) to analyze link load behaviors of Road Side Units (RSUs) in the IoV, effectively detecting intrusions by identifying irregular traffic flow patterns.
 The methodology provides a robust framework for understanding and mitigating cyber threats in vehicular networks.

 Influence on this project:
-  * Methodology Adoption: The use of deep learning techniques for intrusion detection in IoV environments has been instrumental in shaping our approach.
+  * **Methodology Adoption**: The use of deep learning techniques for intrusion detection in IoV environments has been instrumental in shaping our approach.
-  * Analytical Framework: The analysis of link load behaviors as indicators of potential intrusions has informed our data processing strategies.
+  * **Analytical Framework**: The analysis of link load behaviors as indicators of potential intrusions has informed our data processing strategies.

 Contemporary Piece:
 "Intrusion Detection System for Cyberattacks in the Internet of Vehicles Environment" by Mohamed Selim Korium, Mohamed Saber, Alexander Beattie, Arun Narayanan, Subham Sahoo, and Pedro H.J.
 Nardelli (2024).